thisispivi/Deep-Learning-Supermarket/README.md

 The only thing left is to run the script

 # Test and output analysis
-We run the program with every net and we compared the accuracy, the images correctly classified vs. the number of images and the time elapsed.
-All the test has been done using the **liblinear version**.
+We ran the program with every net and we compared the accuracy, the images correctly classified vs. the number of images and the time elapsed.
+All the tests have been done using the **liblinear version**.

-Next for each network we plotted the confusion matrix to understand in which classes there are more error.
+Next for each network we plotted the confusion matrix to understand in which classes there are more errors.

-## Accuracy

 | Pretrained Network | Accuracy | Correct Classified vs No. of images | Time Elasped (s) | Time Elasped |
 |:---:|:---:|:---:|:---:|:---:|
 | AlexNet | 93.00% | 2884 / 3101 | 125.51 | 2 min 5 s |
 | ResNet-18 | 92.52% | 2869 / 3101 | 254.52 | 4 min 14 s |
 | VGG16 | 92.33% | 2863 / 3101 | 1595.04 | 26 min 35 s |

+As we can see the accuracy is almost the same for each pretrained network, but **AlexNet** is the fastest in terms of time elapsed.

 ## Confusion matrix
 For each pretrained network we computed the confusion matrix.